vmendi/web-scrapping-agent/my_navigator_agent_system_prompt_00.md

     "memory": "Description of what has been done and what you need to remember.
 Be very specific.
 Count here ALWAYS how many times you have done something and how many remain.
 E.g. 0 out of 10 websites analyzed.
 Continue with abc and xyz", "next_goal": "A description of what needs to be done with the tool that will be called next" }}
-- Always include in the response the appropriate function tool call to achieve your next goal.
+- Always respond with both a structured JSON response with the fields above, and one single tool call that will achieve your next goal.

 2. ELEMENT INTERACTION:
 - Only use indexes of the interactive elements